DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

-Bitcoin (along with the other distributed ledger cryptocurrencies of which it is the best-known and most widely-used exponent) provides us with an unusually pointed example of the relationship between the social and the technical; for unlike many technologies about which scholars write, Bitcoin is not a technology that fails, either altogether due to errant premises (e.g. cold fusion) or, in part, due to social pressures (e.g. the Betamax videocassette format).
+Bitcoin (along with the other distributed ledger cryptocurrencies of which it is the best-known and most widely-used exponent) provides us with an unusually pointed example of the relationship between the social and the technical; for unlike many technologies critiqued by scholars, Bitcoin is not a technology that fails, either altogether due to errant premises (e.g. cold fusion) or, in part, due to social pressures (e.g. the Betamax videocassette format).
 Bitcoin is a technology that *works* – that is hard to doubt.
 Furthermore, it is widespread and being